jonathan-rowley/find-peace-in-life-simulator/README.md

 If you would like to comit any other cool functions or classes to this project feel free.
 You can also add some of the life examples making it more robust.

+The class is just a standalone PHP class so You can use it in any of your projects or play with it on a machine with PHP installed.